Explore Marquette and the surrounding area. So many things to do!

 Martini at Elizabeth's Chop House.
 On the deck with girlfriends.
 Yum.

 Lilacs while walking on the bikepath.
 Marquette has 35 miles of interconnected bike and walking paths.
 Where will you go?

 Cliffs Ridge is exactly one mile from the ski hill.
-Closest accommodation!
+Closest single-house accommodation!